chrissobolewski/chrissobolewski.github.io/_posts/2019-07-04-canon-eos-r-decision.md

 ### One last consideration

 It's important to disclose that I got a really good deal on EOS R. I bought the body at ~25% below the market price Canon asks for it.
+And the lens with a significant discount as well.
 I do believe that **at this specs, EOS R offers too little to justify its original price point**.

 ### Alternatives that I seriously considered (and why I didn't choose them)